-MTH 096S - Combined Beginning and Intermediate Algebra
+MTH 096S -Combined Beginning and Intermediate Algebra

-IAI: None 1.4 Combined Beginning and Intermediate Algebra is a one-semester course covering both beginning and intermediate algebra.
+1.4 IAI: None Combined Beginning and Intermediate Algebra is a one-semester course covering both beginning and intermediate algebra.
 The topics included are real number operations and properties, linear equations and inequalities, graphing, functions, polynomials, factoring, rational expressions, systems of equations, radical expressions, and quadratic equations.
 Credit earned does not count toward any degree, nor does it transfer.
 Prerequisite: MTH 088 and MTH 089, OR equivalent, with grades of "A" in both OR sufficiently high math placement test score OR by instructor permission.
-Credit: 6 semester hours
+Credit: 6 semester hours Lecture: 6 Lab: 0

-MTH 097 - Elementary Plane Geometry
+MTH 097 -Elementary Plane Geometry

-Elementary Plane Geometry is a course in the fundamental concepts of geometry intended for students who lack credit in one year of elementary geometry or desire a review of this subject matter.
+1.4 Elementary Plane Geometry is a course in the fundamental concepts of geometry intended for students who lack credit in one year of elementary geometry or desire a review of this subject matter.
 This course is considered equivalent to a one-year course in high school geometry.
 The topics included are deductive reasoning and proof, congruent triangles, parallel and perpendicular lines, parallelograms and other polygons, similar triangles, right triangles and the Pythagorean Theorem, circles, perimeter, area, and volume.
-Credit earned does not count toward any degree, nor does it transfer.
+Credit earned does not count toward any degree, nor does

 Prerequisite: MTH 091 and MTH 092, with a grade of "C" or higher in both, or equivalent.
+Credit: 3 semester hours Lecture: 3 Lab: 0

-MTH 115 - General Education Mathematics
+MTH 115 -General Education Mathematics

-IAI: M1 904 General Education Mathematics focuses on mathematical reasoning and the solving of real-life problems, rather than on routine skills and appreciation.
+General Education Mathematics focuses on mathematical reasoning and the solving of real-life problems, rather than on routine skills and appreciation.
 Three or four topics are studied in depth, with at least 3 chosen from the following list: geometry, counting techniques and probability, graph theory, logic/set theory, mathematics of finance, and statistics.
 The use of calculators and computers is strongly encouraged.
 Prerequisite: MTH 094 or MTH 096S or MTH 096A, or equivalent, with grades of "C" or higher.

-MTH 120 - College Algebra
+MTH 120 -College Algebra